Lion Exploitation

 Patrick George of PatrickGeorgebooks with @youthforlions.

 The truth is, South Africa has a dark secret.
-Between 6,000 and 8,000 lions are suffering in captivity—legally.
+At least 7,800 lions are suffering in captivity — legally.

-Breeders rip the lion cubs from their mothers at just a few days old, only to offer them as living photo props and fake “orphans” for paying volunteers to hand-raise, and tame them for a life of exploitation.
-In the wild, cubs remain with their mothers for 18 months before becoming fully independent and females rest for at least a year (± 11-25 months on a South African reserve) between births.
+Breeders tear the lion cubs away from their mothers at just a few days old, only to offer them as living photo props and fake “orphans” for paying volunteers to hand-raise, and tame them for a life of exploitation.
+In the wild, cubs remain with their mothers for approximately 18 months before becoming fully independent and females typically rest for over 6 months (± 7-72 months on South African managed reserves) between births.
 The removal of days-old cubs forces the females into a stressful life of exhausting and endless breeding.
 Also, the conditions in which the captive-bred lions live are shocking; these wild cats are confined to tiny enclosures, sometimes without adequate food, hygiene and the ability to express natural behaviors.

 When the tame cubs are a few months old, their “job description” changes.
 Many facilities offer “walk with” lion activities to unsuspecting tourists, but they never reveal that when these lions are older, they will be killed for the bone trade (bones being commonly exported to Asia for use in unproven traditional medicines) or sold to be killed by trophy hunters in “canned or captive-bred” lion hunts (the practice of shooting hand-reared, captive-bred lions in a fenced area from which they cannot escape).

-Humane Society International has collaborated with the team behind the award-winning film “Blood Lions“® to end this cruel cycle of exploitation.
+Humane Society International collaborated with the teams behind the award-winning films “Blood Lions“® and “Lions, Bones & Bullets” to end this cruel cycle of exploitation and to hold the South African government to its commitment to end the captive lion breeding industry.
 Offering these activities damages South Africa’s tourism brand and conservation efforts.

 We are calling on tour operators to sign the “Born to Live Wild” pledge, committing to this statement: